 - Create personas.
 Think about which employees have common needs and perform similar activities.
-Determine what pain points you need to address for each persona and what features will benefit them the most.
+In your intranet adoption strategy, determine what pain points you need to address for each persona and what features will benefit them the most.

 - Focus on these key pain points throughout the intranet project lifecycle – these points can both guide functionality in your new intranet, and help you to build excitement around launch time.
 It will also help you understand what features matter most to each persona and allow you to tailor your communications accordingly.

 Tip: Building a great organisation goes beyond providing employees with the resources they need to do their jobs.
 It’s about getting employees to engage with each other and the business, and building those bonds that motivates an employee to perform their best.
-With an intranet, you can:
+By implementing and developing a successful intranet strategy, you can:

 - Let employees highlight the achievements of their colleagues by nominating them with a formal rewards system